arushivyas/mgz2imagetree/README.rst

-mgz2imagetree is a Python utility that walks through a directory structure of subjects within the inputdir, fetches ``.mgz`` files from them, uses ``mgz2imgslices`` to filter labels and create labelled directories containing png/jpeg slices for each subject in the outputdir
+Recursively walk down a directory tree and extract ``MGZ`` labels,
+        creating image slices for each individual label preserving directory structure in output tree.